ismailceylan/ast-generator/README.md

 The `exact` sequence works a little bit differently than `match` when using situation symbols.

 If we want to match the `beginning` of the document, it will check if the stream cursor is at 0.
-If it is, the result will be the `beginning` symbol, but the cursor won't be moved because the beginning is not a byte and can't be consumed.
+If it is, the result will be the `beginning` symbol, but the cursor won't be moved because the beginning is not a byte, its just a situation and can't be consumed.
 As you have already realized, `match` will work the same way.
-It's up to you to choose which one to use.
+It's up to you to choose which one to use in such a situation.

 ```js
 exact( beginning ) // returns beginning